-- Senators Warren and Sanders have both proposed an annual wealth tax, and other candidates said they would consider a wealth tax (see Item 2.d. below). - Presidential candidate Julian Castro jumped on the bandwagon of a "mark-to-market" system earlier proposed by Senator Ron Wyden.
+- Senator Bernie Sanders proposed increasing the income tax rates, with brackets of 40%, 45%, 50%, and 52%.
+He also proposed a 4% surtax on all taxable income, taxing long-term capital gains and qualified dividends at ordinary income rates for taxable income over a certain level (over \$250,000 for married filing jointly), capping the maximum benefit of deductions at 28%, taxing capital gains on gifts and bequests of appreciated property with a lifetime exclusion of \$250,000 of gains (with the exclusion being reduced by the income of the donor or decedent)(note this would not just eliminate stepped-up basis but would accelerate gain recognition at death and upon making gifts).
+He previously proposed a new financial tax on stock, bond and derivative trades, a new "carbon tax," and increasing the tax on net investment income from 3.8% to 10%. - Senators Warren and Sanders both proposed an annual wealth tax, and several other candidates said they would consider a wealth tax (see Item 2.d. below). - Presidential candidate Julian Castro jumped on the bandwagon of a "mark-to-market" system earlier proposed by Senator Ron Wyden.
 Senator Wyden has proposed taxing the annual increases in the value of taxpayers' assets under a "mark-to-market" system (exempting primary residences and 401(k) plans and with a deferral and lookback charge for the deferral for nonpublicly traded assets), and he would also raise the rates on capital gains to the rates on ordinary income.
-The Castro mark-to-market proposal would have been limited to publicly traded assets, with other assets being taxed on sale with a charge applied to limit the benefits of tax deferral. - Michael Bloomberg proposes increasing the top rate on ordinary income from 37% to 39.6%, and to 44.6% on income above \$5 million, increasing the rate on long-term capital gains and qualified dividends to the ordinary income rate for taxpayers with income over \$1 million, lowering the estate and gift tax exclusion amount (but not stating how low), eliminating stepped-up basis at death, increasing the top corporate rate to 28%, eliminating the 20% pass-through deduction on business income under \$199A, eliminating like-kind exchanges, and imposing a 0.1% tax on all financial transactions (with a gradual phase-in, starting at 0.02%). - d.
+The Castro mark-to-market proposal would have been limited to publicly traded assets, with other assets being taxed on sale with a charge applied to limit the benefits of tax deferral. - Michael Bloomberg proposed increasing the top rate on ordinary income from 37% to 39.6%, and to 44.6% on income above \$5 million, increasing the rate on long-term capital gains and qualified dividends to the ordinary income rate for taxpayers with income over \$1 million, lowering the estate and gift tax exclusion amount (but not stating how low), eliminating steppedup basis at death, increasing the top corporate rate to 28%, eliminating the 20% pass-through deduction on business income under §199A, eliminating like-kind exchanges, and imposing a 0.1% tax on all financial transactions (with a gradual phase-in, starting at 0.02%). - d.
 Wealth Tax.
 Senator Elizabeth Warren proposes a 2% annual levy on wealth in excess of \$50 million and 3% on wealth above \$1 billion.
 Economists with her campaign estimate that the system would generate \$2.75 trillion over a decade from 75,000 households, representing a 6% increase in revenues from under 0.1% of households.
 (Other economists have estimated that the system would raise only about half that much revenue.)